d-led/ssr-robust-live-svg/README.md

 ## More Failure Modes

-- if the last known state has been a new module, downgrading will lead to a system failure
+- If the last known state has been a new module, downgrading will lead to a system failure, unless the module has already been distributed by `BehaviorModules` to the node that starts the ball.
+  `last_known_good_module` cannot be relied upon, and some other behavior like a default behavior module or a stack of last known good modules can be designed.

 ## Well-Known Patterns Identifiable in the Demo